-In 1986, those same patriots were in the grip of Cold War paranoia, and would use an inherently fascist cinema, and, more specifically, Karate to vent their capitalist frustrations.
+In 1986, those same patriots were in the grip of Cold War paranoia, relying on an inherently fascist cinema to vent their capitalist frustrations.
 It is perhaps worth noting that America had begun referring to the Eastern Bloc as the Eastern World around that same period, a term which had until then been used exclusively for the continent of Asia.
-Put succinctly, the Western world would adopt and abuse an Eastern philosophy as a way to discredit communism – a political ideology for which the Chinese were also advocates.
+Put succinctly, the Western world would adopt an Eastern philosophy as a way to discredit communism – a political ideology for which the Chinese were also advocates.

 Ethically, this was all pretty confusing stuff.
-Less confusing was Commie-bashing B-movie No Retreat No Surrender, a film with such basic character delineation that it could have been made by a five-year-old – and strangely enough, that seems to be its target audience.
-Unlike mainstream propaganda vehicles such as Rocky IV and Rambo III, No Retreat No Surrender carries a Parental Guidance rating, and is apparently aimed at warping the minds of America’s children, a task which it undertakes with the most strangely accessible simplicity.
+Less confusing was Commie-bashing B-movie No Retreat No Surrender, a film with such basic character delineation it could have been made by a five-year-old – and strangely enough, that seems to be its target audience.
+Unlike mainstream propaganda vehicles such as Rocky IV and Rambo III, No Retreat No Surrender carries a Parental Guidance rating (US), and is apparently aimed at warping the minds of America’s children, a task it undertakes with a strangely accessible simplicity.

-We begin in Los Angeles, when during a late-night Karate class, Sensei Stillwell (McKinney) is attacked by cold-blooded Commie warrior Ivan the Russian (Van Damme) after refusing to join his boss’s criminal organisation.
-Unwilling to risk the well-being of his family, Stillwell shuts up shop and moves to Seattle, Washington, where he intends to start afresh with his son Jason.
+We begin in Los Angeles, when during a late-night Karate class Sensei Stillwell (Timothy Baker) is attacked by Van Damme’s cold-blooded Commie for refusing to join his boss’s criminal organisation.
+Unwilling to risk the well-being of his family, Stillwell shuts up shop and moves to Seattle, Washington, where he intends to start afresh with his son, Jason (Kurt McKinney).
 Although a student of his father, Jason is a precocious young fellow whose obsession with Bruce Lee sometimes proves a distraction, and impromptu displays of Jeet Kune Do often leave the two at loggerheads.
 As far as Stillwell is concerned, the boy has much to learn.

-Initially, Jason has trouble adapting to his new surroundings, and a run in with a local karate instructor named Dean only exacerbates the situation.
-In perhaps one of cinema’s most pathetic paradoxes, spiritual instructor Dean is also a sleazy, egotistical bully who uses words like ‘Bitchin’ and ‘Awesome’ in his attempts to turn local hottie Kelly into his plaything.
-But Kelly has a thing for Jason, and so Dean embarrasses him with a public display of violence that would have him banned from martial arts forever, particularly since his Sensei is Kelly’s brother, Ian, a national champion who has somehow failed to identify his student’s odious personality for a period of several years.
+Initially Jason has trouble adapting to his new surroundings, and a run in with a local karate instructor only exacerbates the situation.
+In perhaps one of cinema’s most pathetic paradoxes, spiritual instructor Dean is also a sleazy, egotistical bully who uses words like ‘Bitchin’ and ‘Awesome’, and when his would-be-girl takes a shine to Jason, Dean embarrasses him with a public display of violence that in reality would have him banned from martial arts forever, particularly since his Sensei is Kelly’s brother, Ian, a national champion who has somehow failed to identify his student’s odious personality for a period of several years.

 In an incredible stroke of good fortune, Seattle, Washington turns out to be the burial place of hero Bruce, and the iconic martial artist feels that Jason’s trivial predicament is worthy of his awakening spirit.
 Visiting Jason’s garage, Lee’s ghost learns him the many wisdoms of Jeet Kune Do, preparing him for a series of petty battles which directly conflict with its philosophies.
 As if that wasn’t disrespectful enough, Jason insists on referring to the great man as ‘Sensei’ Lee, which is actually a Japanese term, and the Western disparagement of their Eastern counterparts is almost complete.